xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 3. If you just want the NLAnimation set Action to export as Not exported and check the box Export Nla with your desired name.

 # Export animation with Proxys
-If you want export the animations of a Skeletal Mesh with Proxys you should set proxy as parent of you collection and set Export recursive on the proxy
+If you want export the animations of a Skeletal Mesh with Proxys you should set proxy as parent of you collection and set Export recursive on the proxy.

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocActionWithProxy.jpg">

 # Alembic animation